pndurette/gTTS/docs/module.rst

     free to add new combinations to this list via a Pull Request!

 .. note:: The default ``tld`` is ``com`` which will use the local language accent
-    (according to Google) based on your geographical network location, if availabe.
+    (according to Google), if available, based on your geographical network location.
     For example, ``lang="en"`` with the default ``tld`` will sound British English.

 +---------------------------+--------------------------+----------------------------+